 Cancer seems to be a buzz word lately, especially in October and November when there are large campaigns to push awareness.

 But what about Firefighter Occupational Cancer?
-In this life we know that people are getting diagnosed, some are able to beat it, some aren’t.
+In this life we know that people are getting diagnosed, some are able to beat it, some aren’t- and some spouses are left totally in the dark about it.

 Just how much of that is caused by the job itself and the things that everyone is exposed to?